 Once we checked out of our hotel, we got started on the Road to Hana, a winding drive along a narrow road with hairpin turns and one lane bridges along the northern coast of Maui.
 With a couple of stops to hike through lush tropical forests and splash at the feet of jaw-dropping waterfalls, it took us a few hours and was thoroughly enjoyable (more so for me than J, probably, since he was the one tasked with making sure we didn't crash into oncoming traffic or veer off the road).

 Once at the end, we continued for a bit to the Kipahulu section of Haleakala National Park to hike the Pipiwai Trail.
-In the late afternoon late, the forest seemed every bit an enchanted fairyland.
+In the late afternoon light, the forest seemed every bit an enchanted fairyland.